inmanta/inmanta-core/docs/model_developers/resource_sets.rst

 .. note::

-    For partial compiles through LSM, see :ref:`its documentation<partial_compile_lsm>` on how to manage resource sets for an LSM service in addition the documentation below.
+    For partial compiles through LSM, see :ref:`its documentation<partial_compile_lsm>` on how to manage resource sets for an LSM service in addition to the documentation below.

 Small updates to large models can be compiled quickly using partial compiles.
 We merely recompile a tiny, independent portion of the model, as opposed to doing it for the entire model.
 A ``resource set`` is made up of the resources in a specific portion of the model.